-Senior divorces are increasing because people live longer and are married longer.
-A life-long commitment has become a much longer affair than 50 years ago.
-With increasing health and vitality into older ages, divorces are also increasing.
-Retired or senior individuals who divorce face different problems than other couples.
+Long-term marriage divorces are far more common.
+With increasing health and vitality into older ages, we are seeing more and more long-term marriage divorces.
+Retired or individuals close to retirement who divorce face different problems than other couples.
 Help from a qualified divorce lawyer can address some of these unique challenges.

 Isn’t a senior couple divorcing rare?